KingOfTheAce2/oecd-tpg-viewer-NACE-look-up/README.md

 The site is contained entirely in the `docs/` directory and can be used locally or hosted on any static web server.

+## Sankey Diagram Generator

+The generator accepts data in CSV format using `source,target,value` columns or as a JSON array of objects with those keys.
+Data can be entered directly in the text box or by dragging a `.csv` or `.json` file onto the drop zone, which will render the chart automatically.
+Colour pickers and a font size input let you style the nodes and links, while orientation, width and height controls allow further layout customisation.
+Use the export buttons to download the data as CSV or JSON or save the diagram as a PNG image.

 ## Usage

 No build step is required.
 Open `docs/index.html` in a web browser.
 From there you can navigate to: